leodube/DigitalGarden/🐉 DnD/Alfonso Montgomery.md

 ***Cantrip Upgrade***.
 The damage increases by 1d10 when you reach levels 5 (2d10), 11 (3d10), and 17 (4d10).

 ---
-###### Eldritch Blast
-*Evocation*
-**Casting Time**: Action
-**Range**: 120 feet
-**Components**: V, S
-**Duration**: Instantaneous
-You hurl a beam of crackling energy.
-Make a ranged spell attack against one creature or object in range.
-On a hit, the target takes 1d10 Force damage.
-***Cantrip Upgrade***.
-The spell creates two beams at level 5, three beams at level 11, and four beams at level 17.
-You can direct the beams at the same target or at different ones.
-Make a separate attack roll for each beam.

----
 ###### Fire Bolt
 *Evocation*
 **Casting Time**: Action